audreyt/node-webworker-threads/README.md

 })();
 ```

-**C.-** The program below uses `threads_a_gogo` to run the fibonacci(35) calls in a background thread, so Node's event loop isn't blocked at all and can spin freely again at full speed:
+**C.-** The program below uses `webworker-threads` to run the fibonacci(35) calls in a background thread, so Node's event loop isn't blocked at all and can spin freely again at full speed:

     cat examples/quickIntro_oneThread.js